jtanx/fontforge/doc/sphinx/glossary.rst

       (latin, greek, cyrillic) letters sit.
 The baseline will probably be in a different place for different scripts.
 In Indic scripts most letters descend below the baseline.
 In CJK scripts there is also a vertical baseline usually in the middle of the glyph.
-The :doc:`BASE and bsln <baseline>` tables allow you to specify how the baselines of different scripts should be aligned with respect to each other.
+The :doc:`BASE and bsln </ui/dialogs/baseline>` tables allow you to specify how the baselines of different scripts should be aligned with respect to each other.